 Can Ovasitol help me lose weight?

 According to the research, inositol may help with weight loss.
 Some studies have shown that women taking inositol have significant weight loss compared to women taking a placebo.
 It is important to continue eating a healthful diet and being physically active while taking Ovasitol.
+Weight loss is not guaranteed.

 Is this something to take to help get pregnant or for PCOS in general?